Georgia Property Tax – What to Know

 Wherever you live, you receive certain services from your town or city.
 You can use the library and send your kids to public school.
 You can call the fire department or police department in an emergency.

 These services need funding.
-That's where property taxes come in.
+That's where real property taxes come in.

-Everyone who owns a home pays property tax, but they don't all pay the same amount.
+Everyone who owns a home pays a property tax bill, but they don't all pay the same amount.
 Municipalities calculate property taxes “ad valorem,” a term that translates literally to “according to value.”
-Essentially, the more your home is worth, the more you'll pay.
+Essentially, ad valorem taxation means the more your home is worth, the more you'll pay.

 If you live in Georgia, you're lucky.
 Your property taxes are below the national average – almost $800 lower than the average, actually.